MLP & Energy Income Fund

 The Advisory Research MLP & Energy Income Fund invests in publicly traded equity and debt securities of master limited partnerships (MLPs) and in equity and debt securities of other companies focused in the energy infrastructure sector.
 The Fund will purchase securities across the capital structure of MLPs and their affiliates with the goal of providing greater liquidity and lower volatility with a high correlation to MLP returns.
 The Fund seeks to provide investors with the following benefits:

-- Increased opportunity set by investing across the capital structure.
+- MLP and energy infrastructure dedicated balanced portfolio with an increased opportunity set by investing across the capital structure.